Mag1sterY0da/pig-game/readme.md

 Project is implementation of game functionality on the website.
 During gameplay the website will interact intuitively clearly.
 Each visit to the page the new game begins, also you can start a new one with a button.
 This project was built during my [JS course](https://www.udemy.com/course/the-complete-javascript-course/).
-I wrote only JS code; all markup and flowchart was already completed.
+I wrote JS code and modified CSS code for responsive with given markup.

 ## Flowchart